junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Artemether is a medicine of the artemisinin family, available in a combined tablet with lumefantrine to treat falciparum malaria.

-_Dosage of_ artemether with lumefantrine by mouth— using tablets of 20 mg artemether with 120 mg lumefantrine.
+_Dosage of_ artemether with lumefantrine by mouth,  using tablets of 20 mg artemether with 120 mg lumefantrine.

 Give 2 times a day for 3 days.